roulette wheel with dynamic orange cloudbet logo in the background

 Here you get a tad creative in spreading out your chips, which snake across the table to cover 1, 5, 9, 12, 14, 16, 19, 23, 27, 30, 32 and 34.
 Of course, the ball will only land on one number, so if you have it covered you’ll win the same 35:1 as a straight up bet, more than compensating you for the loss on the other 11 numbers.

-Outside bets sit, unsurprisingly, outside the individual number rectangle, and cover groups of numbers and colours rather than specific numbers.
+Outside bets sit, unsurprisingly, outside the individual number rectangle, and cover groups of numbers and colors rather than specific numbers.

 Because all of these bets are placed on groups of 12 in one form or another, they all pay 2:1.